 Delonghi’s Citiz is taller and slimmer compared to Breville.
 Breville’s device is wider and shorter.
 Another significant difference is in the spout design, which looks like a short tube on DeLonghi, but is wider on Breville’s model.

-Both machines have a 19-bar drip tray, a removable drip tray so you can fit taller mug sizes and a 34 oz water tank.
-Same as with previous models, both DeLonghi and Breville brew coffee in the same way.
+Both machines have a 19-bar pump, a removable drip tray to fit taller mug sizes, and a 34 oz water tank.
+Same as with previous models, both DeLonghi and Breville brew coffee in the same way (starting to sound like a broken record).

 Unique Nespresso Machines Made by Breville vs. DeLonghi